TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FlexForms/Index.rst

 You may want to configure
 individual plugins or content elements differently, depending on where they are added.
-The configuration set via the Flexform mechanism applies to only the content record it has been configured for.
-The Flexforms configuration for a plugin or CE can be changed by editors in the backend.
+The configuration set via the `Flexform`:pn: mechanism applies to only the content record it has been configured for.
+The `FlexForms`:pn: configuration for a plugin or CE can be changed by editors in the backend.
 This gives editors more control over plugin features and what is to be rendered.

-Using Flexforms you have all the features of TCA, so it is possible to use input fields, select lists, show options conditionally and more.
+Using `FlexForms`:pn: you have all the features of `TCA`:pn:, so it is possible to use input fields, select lists, show options conditionally and more.